vitejs/vite/docs/guide/ssr.md

     appType: 'custom'
   })

-  // use vite's connect instance as middleware
+  // Use vite's connect instance as middleware.
+If you use your own
-  // if you use your own express router (express.Router()), you should use router.use app.use(vite.middlewares)
+  // express router (express.Router()), you should use router.use
+  app.use(vite.middlewares)

   app.use('*', async (req, res) => {